sachin-cybersec/sachin-cybersec.github.io/README.md

 ---

-### Honeypot Deployment
+### Automatic and Manual VPN

 **Description**

-Deployed a honeypot to attract attackers and analyze captured logs for threat intelligence and security monitoring.
+Hybrid VPN give option to the user according to their need.
+It contain 2 modes:- Automatic and Manual mode

-**Technologies -**, Python, Web honeypot components, Log analysis, Threat reporting tools, Linux environment
+**Technologies -**, Python, javascript, Html, OpenVPN, Linux environment, Django, Css.

 ---